Fall 2016 Summer 2016 Spring 2016

 Gourds grown and manipulated in 2015 will eligible for the 2016 competition.
 All you have to do is prepare your manipulated gourd according to the JSA or Manipulated Gourd category rules in an AGS chapter competition.
 If you win first place there, you are eligible to enter the National competition.
 Entry forms, competition rules and judging guidelines are all available on the JSA page of the AGS

-year.
-But if you didn’t grow a manipulated gourd last year, or didn’t win a stat
+next year.
+But if you didn’t grow a manipulated gourd last year, or didn’t

 As most of you are aware, the Jim Story Award is a self funded award sponsored by the American Gourd Society.
 We greatly appreciate all the chapter and individual donations received since the award was established in 2009.
 Without them, the Jim Story Award would not exist.